GavinTian1991/EECE571G_BLOCKCHAIN/reports/EECE571G_White_Paper_TBD.md

 -   Impossible to alter vote before the deadline if the voters change their mind
 -   Hackers can apply malicious attack the back-end server/database and manipulate the results

-### Advantages of online voting through Blockchain
+### Advantages of online voting through blockchain

 -   The voting results are public and immutable
 -   The decentralized network can help prevent malicious attack